RosieDing/csc207Winter2019/Assignment1/codesmells.md

 ### Description:

-[In class hungry fish, except the appearance, many of the methods are identical with fish.]
+[In class hungry fish, except the appearance, most of the methods are identical with fish.]

 ### Solution: